 Mountain House Freeze Dried Food

-If you’re looking for the best emergency food, look no further than Mountain House Classic Bucket Freeze Dried Food.
-When it comes to survival food, they are one of the top manufacturers in the industry.
-With thousands of happy customers, and 99,000+ Facebook fans (and counting), you can be confident buying from them.
+With thousands of happy customers, and well over 195,000+ Facebook fans (and counting), you can be confident buying from them.
 Their emergency foods are perfect for campers, hikers, mountaineers, and of course, preppers.

 One of their more popular options is the 72-Hour Mountain House Kit.
 This kit contains a complete 3-day food supply for one person.
 This means that you’ll be able to keep yourself alive at least 72 hours after a disaster strikes (possibly more if you ration).
 Since their foods are freeze dried, they have incredibly long lifespans (12+ years).
 Due to its long shelf life, you won’t really need to stress about expiration dates.